dd-hebert/uv_pro/README.md

 uvp p mydata.KD
 ```

-By setting a root directory, for example ``"C:\mydata\UV-Vis Data"``, you can omit that part of the path and just give a relative path ``mydata.KD``.
+With a root directory set, for example ``"C:\mydata\UV-Vis Data"``, you can omit that part of the path and just give a relative path ``mydata.KD``.
 The root directory is saved between runs in a config file.

 Multiview Mode
 --------------